pwa-demo/pwa-demo.github.io/README.md

    Visit [https://pwa-demo.github.io/prepare](https://pwa-demo.github.io/prepare).
 Here, you can download browsers for your mobile devices.
 If you are interested in downloading previous versions of a browser, a search function is also provided.

 2. **Permission Decision Evaluation and Browser Compatibility Analysis**
-   To measure Permission Decision Evaluation and Browser Compatibility Analysis as discussed in our paper, visit [https://pwa-demo.github.io/default](https://pwa-demo.github.io/default).
+   To measure Permission Decision Evaluation and Browser Compatibility Analysis, visit [https://pwa-demo.github.io/default](https://pwa-demo.github.io/default).
    To assess Cross-Browser Permission Variability Analysis, go to [https://pwa-demo.github.io/plus](https://pwa-demo.github.io/plus).

 3. **Pre-install Actions and Post-install Tests**